Mar 18 2009

 However, if you do not have enough omega 3 and omega 6, then you must get omega 9 from your diet.

-This fatty acid plays a role in preventing heart disease by lowering cholesterol levels.
-Other benefits of omega 9 are that it reduces hardening of the arteries and improves immune function.
+This fatty acid plays a role in promoting heart health by supporting healthy, balanced cholesterol levels and improving immune function.

 Omega-9 fatty acids are also found naturally in: